Startups

 Key Takeaway

-Table 2: Decision checklist for shipping an agent that can take real actions in customer systems
+Table 2: Shipping checklist for agents that take actions in customer systems

 CapabilityMinimum shippable barMetric to trackRed flag if missing